sebosch/website/content/publication/2016_bosch_thesis/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["fMRI", "mental imagery", "visual perception", "multivariate pattern analysis"]
+tags = ["dissertation", "memory retrieval", "neocortex", "hippocampus", "fMRI"]

 # Links (optional).
-url_pdf = "/files/2017_dijkstra_jon.pdf"
+url_pdf = "/files/2016_bosch_dissertation.pdf"
 url_preprint = ""
 url_code = ""
 url_dataset = ""